 The sixth day of Navratri is dedicated to Goddess Katyayani, who is a form of Shakti.
 She is the daughter of Sage Katyayan and rides on a lion.

 She is considered one of the most violent forms of Goddess Parvati.
 Hence, also known as the warrior goddess.
 She has four arms and carries a sword.

 Offering: Devotees offer Honey as prasad to Devi Katyayani.

 Saptami or the seventh day of Navratri is of Goddess Kaalratri.
 She sacrificed her skin color and embraced a dark complexion to kill demons.

-She is a four-armed deity who rides a donkey, carries a sword, a trident, and a noose.
+She is a four-armed deity who rides a donkey and carries a sword, a trident, and a noose.
 She has a third eye on her forehead.

-Offering: Offer Jaggery as prasad to Devi Kaalratri for relief from pains, obstacles, and bring happiness.
+Offering: Offer Jaggery as prasad to Devi Kaalratri for relief from pains, and obstacles, and to bring happiness.